-The Dance Hall is an open plan timber lined room with full length verandah overlooking the park and cafe below.
-The Dance Hall’s timber floor has been laid for the purpose of dancing and allows a myriad of table and seating plans to create the best space for your dancing into the night.
-The Dance Hall is fully equipped with audio visual system for speeches and a projector and drop down screen for presentations or video link up.
+Audley Dance Hall is fully equipped with an audio-visual system for speeches and a projector and drop-down screen for presentations or a video link-up.
 There is also full reverse cycle air conditioning and access for wheelchairs and bathroom facilities within the Dance Hall.